aridjayarecipes/cutesrecipes.web.app/content/post/2348-easiest-way-to-make-award-winning-cajun-shrimp-and-rice.md

 - "1 lemon cut in wedges for serving"
 - "1 1/2 C white rice"
 recipeinstructions:
 - "Cook the rice according to the package.
 Heat the butter, oil and garlic in a large skillet over medium-high heat until fragrant, about 1 minute.
 Add the Cajun seasoning and shrimp and cook, stirring until the shrimp begin to curl, about 1 minute.
-Season with S&P."
+Season with S&amp;P."
 - "Add the tomatoes, scallions, shallot and asparagus and cook, stirring for 4 minutes so shrimp are opaque.
 Stir in the parsley and serve over rice.
 Serve lemon wedges on the side."
 categories:
 - Recipe